01 of 09

 03 of 09

 Beni Ourain Moroccan Rugs

-This particular rug is called a Beni Ourain, and is recognizable by its monochromatic tribal pattern.
+This Beni Ourain rug from Place of My Taste is recognizable by its monochromatic tribal pattern.
 You can find authentic artisanal versions at most high-end furniture stores, but if the price point is too steep, many American retailers have created gorgeous (and affordable) replicas.
 The white-and-black diamond pattern and thick-weave look of this rug is extremely versatile, and looks lovely in nearly any living room.Continue to 4 of 9 below.

 04 of 09

 Fall in Love With Chevron